Using telemedicine to improve rural women’s health and save babies’ lives

 In some Tennessee counties, infant mortality rates are as high as they are in many third world countries.
-How can that be in a place like the United States, known for some of the most prestigious hospitals and healthcare providers in the world?
-As with so many healthcare questions, there’s no single answer.

 Listen to the story of how BlueCross BlueShield of Tennessee decided it had a responsibility to tackle the issue and how a partnership with Dr. David Adair, an obstetrics specialist in Chattanooga, helped launch a major telemedicine network to serve rural women.
 We’ll meet a woman who never misses a telemedicine visit with Dr. Adair and visit a small town clinic that’s connecting women with the specialty care they need.